philbooth/escomplex/README.md

   the cyclomatix complexity
   and the Halstead effort.
   Higher is better.
-* Dependencies (CommonJS and AMD):
-  Based on calls to `require`,
+* Dependencies:
+  A count of the calls
+  to CommonJS and AMD `require`.
+  Analysed statically
+  from the function signature,
+  so no accounting is made
-  doesn't acccount for dynamic calls where a variable or function is obscuring the nature of the dependency.
+  for dynamic calls
+  where a variable or function is obscuring the nature of the dependency.
   Lower is better.